Influencer marketing is one of the most effective strategies DTC brands can leverage in 2022.

 - More reach with less fatigue

-- Deep insights into what resonates best with the target audience
+- Deep insights into what resonates best with their target audience

-- Less demanding, as the brand takes care of most of the marketing and the creator can do what they do best; create content
+- Less demanding, as the brand takes care of most of the marketing and the creator can do what they do best; create sticky influencer content

-One of the biggest payoffs of incorporating influencer marketing into your overall marketing strategy is the chance to get your products marketed to a wider audience in a more authentic way.
+One of the biggest payoffs of incorporating influencer marketing into your overall marketing strategy is the chance to get your products marketed to a broader audience in a more authentic way.

-Consumers now place more trust in content creators than they do brands, and often look for product recommendations from friends and people they follow on social media.
+Consumers now place more trust in influencer content than brands and often look for product recommendations from friends and people they follow on social media.

 Finding the right influencers can be difficult, but there are a lot of good strategies you can use to find the ones that will be best for your brand.
-Changes are, if you already work with influencers, you have a solid roster of creators that will happily run a whitelist campaign with you.
+Chances are, if you already work with influencers, you have a solid roster of creators that will happily create branded content and run a whitelist campaign with you.

-Lastly, select influencers with an audience that is similar to your ideal customer.
+Lastly, work with influencers with an audience similar to your ideal customer.
 This will yield a higher engagement rate and generate more buzz.

 Best Content for a Whitelisting Campaign

-If you have worked with the influencer before, then you will know which type of content resonates best with their audience.
-You can take that knowledge and riff a bit.
+If you have worked with the influencer, you will know which type of content resonates best with their audience.
+So you can take that knowledge and create branded content around it.

-Using that information, you will be able to determine the best type of content to whitelist through that influencer's profile.
+Using that information, you can determine the best type of compelling content to whitelist through that influencer's profile.